hugmatj/UxPlay/README.txt

--   For Raspberry Pi (tested on RPi 4 model B, reported to work on RPi 3 model B+), only Raspberry Pi OS, plus the Debian and Manjaro ARM-RPi4 Images made available through the Raspberry Pi Imager, are known to provide the (out-of-mainline-kernel) kernel-module **bcm2835-codec.ko** [maintained by Raspberry Pi](https://github.com/raspberrypi/linux/tree/rpi-5.15.y/drivers/staging/vc04_services),
+-   For Raspberry Pi (tested on RPi 4 model B, reported to work on RPi 3 model B+), only Raspberry Pi OS, plus the Debian and Manjaro ARM-RPi4 images made available through the Raspberry Pi Imager, are known to provide the (out-of-mainline-kernel) kernel-module **bcm2835-codec.ko** [maintained by Raspberry Pi](https://github.com/raspberrypi/linux/tree/rpi-5.15.y/drivers/staging/vc04_services),